Zoha/movier/README.md

 or using yarn

-    yarn add movier
+    $ yarn add movier

 ## Usage

 ### Title information

-all movie details method finally return a title result that you can see an example on this file
+all movie details methods finally return a [title result](https://raw.githubusercontent.com/Zoha/movier/main/examples/results/interstellarTitleResult.json) that you can see as an example on this file [here](https://raw.githubusercontent.com/Zoha/movier/main/examples/results/interstellarTitleResult.json)

-example usage, finding a movie with its name, we also include movie name for better match
+example usage, finding a movie with its name, we also include movie name for a better match

     // find a title by name,
     movier("interstellar 2014") // gets details of first match title

     // returns full title information  { name, worldWideName, titleYear, genres .... }

-other usable methods that exported from package, note that all this methods will return a title details result object
+other useful methods that are exported from the package, note that all these methods will return a [title details result object](https://raw.githubusercontent.com/Zoha/movier/main/examples/results/interstellarTitleResult.json)

     // find a title and returns the first matched title data movier.getTitleDetailsByName("interstellar 2014")